 Additional white and bittersweet chocolate to drizzle, optional

-- Chop the white and bittersweet chocolates; set aside.
+Chop the white and bittersweet chocolates; set it aside.

-- Bake the cookies for 8 ½ minutes, then gently flip the cookies over and continue baking for an additional 8 ½ minutes or so, or until the cookies are dry on both sides, but not yet browned.
+Bake the cookies on one side for 8 ½ minutes, and then gently flip the cookies over and continue baking for an additional 8 ½ minutes or so, or until the cookies are dry on both sides but not yet browned.

-- Serve the biscotti with coffee, tea, or hot chocolate for dipping.
+Serve the biscotti cookies with coffee, tea, or hot chocolate for dipping.

 OPTIONAL: Melt additional white and bittersweet chocolate and drizzle over cooled cookies, and allow the drizzles to dry before serving.